 They also use color inconsistently.
-Across the six remotes, five different colors are used for buttons and six different colors are used for labels, without any system for what each color signifies.
+Across the 6 remotes, 5 different colors are used for buttons and 6 different colors are used for labels, without any system for what each color signifies.

 Integration and Simplicity

 Each of my remote controls has its own usability problems and violates different usability guidelines.
-But the real usability disaster is caused by combining the six remotes into a single movie-playing user interface.
+But the real usability disaster is caused by combining the 6 remotes into a single movie-playing user interface.